nabeelvalley/website/static/content/blog/2021/10-04/xunit-with-fsharp.md

     Assert.Equal(expected, result)
 ```

 F# allows us to name our functions using special characters provided they're enclosed in backticks as seen above.
-Naming test functions this way allows them to be more discriptive than more traditional variable names.
+Naming test functions this way allows them to be more discriptive than more traditional variable names

 Additionally, there's the normal XUnit test setup which includes calling our test function with some input and asserting something about it using `Assert.Equal` from `XUnit`